wouterj/symfony-docs/create_framework/event-dispatcher.rst

     A single subscriber can host as many listeners as you want on as many events as needed.

-To make your framework truly flexible, don't hesitate to add more events; and to make it more awesome out of the box, add more listeners.
+To make your framework truly flexible, don't hesitate to add more events;
+and to make it more awesome out of the box, add more listeners.
 Again, this book is not about creating a generic framework, but one that is tailored to your needs.
-Stop whenever you see fit, and further evolve the code from there.
+Stop whenever you see fit and further evolve the code from there.

 .. _`WSGI`: http://www.python.org/dev/peps/pep-0333/#middleware-components-that-play-both-sides
 .. _`Rack`: http://rack.rubyforge.org/